InformaticsMatters/squonk/openshift/ansible/README.md

 >   Remember to first `source` an appropriately crafted
     `../templates/setenv.sh` script first!

-And you can provide users 'after-the-fact' with: -
+You can add users from a text file (that contains one user and space-separated password per line) 'after-the-fact' by defining the `user_file` playbook variable and then limiting the deployment to just the tasks relating to _keycloak users_ with the following: -

     ansible-playbook -e "users_file=users.txt" -t keycloak-users \
         playbooks/squonk/deploy.yaml